Charitable Trust

 What is the St Helens General Charitable Trust?

-The St Helens General Charitable Trust is an charity (Registered charity number 1076122) that is able to give grants to individuals and organisations that fulfil specific criteria.
 The criteria are that the request for assistance fits the charitable objects and that the individual who lives in, or organisation that benefits those who live in a specific geographical area.
-Have a look below for more detail:
+See the shaded area on the maps below.

 What are the Charitable Objects of the St Helens General Charitable Trust?